caivictor/Jax_moe_llm_trainier/readme.md

 The --config configs/config.yaml part tells the script where to find your configuration file.
 Since configs/config.yaml is the default value in main.py, you might also be able to just run python main.py, but explicitly specifying it is good practice.
 This command will load the configuration, initialize the dataset, model, and optimizer, and then start the training loop defined in training/trainer.py.
-You should see output messages in your terminal indicating the progress (loading data, initializing model, training steps, logging, etc.).
+You should see output messages in your terminal indicating the progress (loading data, initializing model, training steps, logging, etc.)."# Jax_moe_llm_trainier"
+"# Jax_moe_llm_trainier"